Corona Rigidity: Independence results, I. Nontrivial isomorphisms

 It is routine to check that this is an automorphism of $C(\beta\mathbb R^2\setminus\mathbb R^2)$, and that if $p\neq q$, then $ \tilde\Psi^p$ and $ \tilde\Psi^q$ are different.
 This concludes the argument. \end{proof}

 A variant of the proof of Theorem~\ref{T.CHAbel} applies to a class of topological spaces called \emph{flexible}, whose technical definition asks for the existence of a variation of the sets $X_n$ and the homeomorphisms $\varphi_{n,m}$ given as above.
-All manifolds of nonzero topological dimension are flexible, but the converse is not true, therefore one can see Theorem~\ref{T.CHAbel} as a corollary of a more technical result.
-Furthermore, by tensoring with a unital separable \cstar-algebra $A$, the above argument gives the existence of nontrivial automorphisms of coronas of algebras of the form $C_0(X,A)$, for a flexible space $X$ and a unital \cstar-algebra $A$.
+All manifolds of nonzero topological dimension are flexible, but the converse is not true.
+Furthermore, by tensoring with a unital separable \cstar-algebra $A$, the above argument gives the existence of topologically nontrivial automorphisms of coronas of algebras of the form $C_0(X,A)$, for a flexible space $X$ and a unital \cstar-algebra $A$.